itsnotlambo/itsnotlambo/README.md

 Currently, I'm building an **AI-powered agriculture app** to support farmers across Africa.
 I'm also a **Forex Trader** and **Founder of multiple online businesses**, combining business insight with technology and innovation.

-👀 Interested in: AI & Machine Learning, Data Engineering, Software Development, FinTech, and Algorithmic Trading.
+👀 Interested in: Artificial Intelligence, Data Engineering, Software Development, FinTech, and Algorithmic Trading.

-🌱 Learning: Advanced Python, Machine Learning, Neural Networks, and Cloud Computing.
+🌱 Learning:
+- Artificial Intelligence and Machine Learning
+- Software Engineering Principles
+- Database Systems and Data Management
+- Modern Web Stack Development
+- User Interface and Experience Design

 🤝 Open to collaborate on AI/ML projects focused on sustainability and agriculture.

 📫 Reach me: